MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ### Operation arguments

-So far, we've only considered an operation that takes no arguments.
+So far, we've only considered an operation that takes no inputs.
 Suppose we wanted to perform a similar operation, but on multiple qubits---the number of which is provided as an argument.
 Such an operation could be written as
 ```qsharp